IDNAce/alx-pre_course/README.md

-I am a sofftware engineer
+I am a sofftware Engineer